CottageLabs/Co-design/README.md

 Database Setup
 --------------
+For any commands below: note that `mysql -u root` will try to login as root _without_ a password (and fail if root does have a password).
+Use `mysql -u root -p` in these circumstances.

 Create a MySQL database called `codesign_production` and a user login to access it (you may need to be mysql-root to do this):